Prani-l/Socket.io-chat-app/README.md

 - Join different chat rooms.
 - Real-time messaging with other users in the same room.
-- Display of active users in the room.
+- Display of active users in the room with Unique id.
-- Pastel color theme for a visually pleasing experience.

 ## Technologies Used